T. Leslie Shear: Excavations of Corinth

 The archaeological site of Corinth, with buildings colored by time period:

 In 1924, Shear negotiated the resumption of the ASCSA's excavations at Corinth, an ancient city near the isthmus between the Peloponnese and central Greece, which had been halted since 1915.
 (Note: The excavations had begun in 1896, but been paused between 1915 and 1925.)
 Shear offered to pay a total of $10,000 over two years, on the condition that the ASCSA would allocate to the project a donation of the same size that had previously been given by the banker J. P. Morgan Jr. for excavations, "preferably at Corinth", and a donation of $1,000 from Morgan's wife, Jane Norton Grew.
-He donated $6000 in the year 1925–1926 towards the project, of which $5000 was to be used to build the a house named after him.
+He donated $6,000 in the 1925–1926 academic year towards the project, of which $5000 was to be used to build a house named after him.

 The original plan for the Corinth excavation was for Shear to excavate in the area of the theater, while Bert Hodge Hill, the ASCSA's director, would excavate the city's agora.
 (Note: Lord lists Shear among Hill's "many pupils", though Shear was never formally his student.)
 However, a shortage of workers meant that the two excavations had to follow each other, with Shear's commencing first.
-He began excavating on March 9, 1925, with the assistance of Nora Shear, Oscar Broneer, Charles Alexander Robinson Jr., and Richard Stillwell, who made drawings of the finds.
+He began excavating on March 9, 1925, with the assistance of Nora Shear, Oscar Broneer, Charles Alexander Robinson Jr., and Richard Stillwell, who served as the excavation's architect.
 Shear constructed a railway to move the excavation's spoil heaps outside the city walls, 500 m north of their previous location.
-In April of the same year, he began excavating the site of a large dwelling, known as the "Roman villa", to the north of the Acrocorinth, (Note: Shear considered that the original phases of the building predated the Roman capture and destruction of Corinth in 146 BCE, and that it was rebuilt after 46 BCE and used throughout the ensuing Roman period.) while his 1925 season also included the excavation of the site's North Cemetery.
+In April of the same year, he began excavating the site of a large dwelling, known as the "Shear Villa", in the area known as Kokkinovrysi in the northwest quarter of the city.
+(Note: Shear 1930.
+For the name, see Sanders, Palinkas & Tzonou-Herbst 2018.)
+(Note: Shear considered that the original phases of the building predated the Roman capture and destruction of Corinth in 146 BCE, and that it was rebuilt after 46 BCE and used throughout the ensuing Roman period.)

 During the 1926 season, Shear excavated at Corinth from March until July, with Nora Shear, Broneer, Stillwell (now employed as the excavation's architect), Edward Capps Jr., and John Day, a fellow of the ASCSA.
 Shear established the location of the Sanctuary of Athena Chalinitis, a major objective of the Corinth project, which was known from the travelogues of the second-century CE Greek writer Pausanias.
-He also cleared the orchestra and skene of the theatre.
+He also cleared the orchestra and skene of the theater.
 Shear was accompanied on the initial seasons by Nora, who with him reorganized the site's museum.
 (Note: Lord gives the date of this work as 1926, Kourelis gives 1927.)
 There was no excavation in 1927, and Nora Shear died in that year of pneumonia.
-Shear dedicated his publication of the "Roman villa", to which she had contributed watercolour reproductions of the site's mosaics, to her memory.
+Shear dedicated his publication of the "Shear Villa", to which she had contributed watercolor reproductions of the site's mosaics, to her memory.